Archive for the “Success” Category

 Quoted from page 45 of The NIV Worship Study Bible; published by Zondervan Publishing House, Grand Rapids, MI; copyright 2000 by The Corinthian Group, Inc., Dana Point, CA.

-Posted by Sandy in Christian Living, Forgiveness, God's Love, Gospel Message, joy, Resting at the River's Edge, Success, training for spiritual growth, Trials, tags: Dr Shane Johnson, Genesis, Philippians
+Posted by Sandy in Christian Living, Forgiveness, God's Love, Gospel Message, joy, Reading through the Bible in a Year, Success, training for spiritual growth, Trials, tags: Dr Shane Johnson, Genesis, Philippians

 Joseph, the son of Jacob and Rachel, had a life defined by many things, but as I read through Genesis 37-40 this week, what struck me was the frequency and depth of betrayal that he experienced.
 Before his death, Joseph became an incredibly blessed man – he experienced reconciliation with his family, extreme professional success, and had great riches.
 But before any of those things occurred, he endured betrayal after betrayal after betrayal.